PoliticalGraveyard.com

 Pennell, Walter O. — of Exeter, Rockingham County, N.H.
 Republican.
 Member of New Hampshire state house of representatives from Exeter; elected 1938.
 Presumed deceased.
 Burial location unknown.

-PENNELLA (Soundex P540) — See also CANNELLA, CONNELLAN, DONNELLAN, FENNELL, FENNELLY, GENNELL, GRENNELL, HENNELLY, IANNELLA, INNELLA, KENNELL, KENNELLY, MANNELLA, NELLA, PENELLO, PENHALLOW, PENHOLLOW, PENN, PENNE, PENNEBAKER, PENNEL, PENNELL, PENNER, PENNEWILL, PENNEY, PINOLA, RENNELLS.
+PENNELLA (Soundex P540) — See also CANNELLA, CONNELLAN, DONNELLAN, FENNELL, FENNELLY, GENNELL, GRENNELL, HENNELLY, IANNELLA, INNELLA, KENNELL, KENNELLY, MANNELLA, NELLA, PENELLO, PENHALLOW, PENHOLLOW, PENN, PENNE, PENNEBAKER, PENNEL, PENNELL, PENNER, PENNEWILL, PENNEY, PINILLA, PINOLA, RENNELL, RENNELLS.

 Pennella, James E. — of Williamsport, Lycoming County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1960.
 Still living as of 1960.

-PENNER: See also Frederick Brinsmade Van Kleeck, Jr.
+PENNER: See also Frederick Brinsmade Van Kleeck Jr.

 Penner, Kay — of Royal Oak, Oakland County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1979.
 Female.
 Still living as of 1979.